• Skip to content

 Taking part in extracurricular activities can:

-• give your child a chance to try a range of activities and find out what they're good at
+• give your child a chance to try a range of activities and find things they’re good at

-• give your child a sense of achievement and boost their self-esteem and confidence
+• give your child a sense of achievement and boost their self-esteem, confidence and resilience

-• promote good mental health and a sense of belonging
+• be good for your child’s mental health and sense of belonging

-• keep your child busy with healthy and positive challenges like sport or community activity
+• get your child involved in positive activities like sport or community activity

-Not all teenagers are into extracurricular activities.
+Not all young people are into extracurricular activities.
 That’s fine.

-Some teenagers are keen but just need a bit of help to get started with extracurricular activities.
-If this sounds like your child, you can talk with them to work out what they're interested in.
-You could find out what other teenagers do by talking to other families, looking in the local paper or searching online.
-You could also ask your child’s school about its clubs and societies.
+Some are keen but just need a bit of help to get started with extracurricular activities.
+If this sounds like your child, you can talk with them to work out what they’re interested in.
+You could find out what other young people do by talking to other families, looking in the local paper or searching online.
+You could also help your child find out about their school’s clubs and societies.

 Your child might need help to ease into a new group of people.
 After all, it can be hard to turn up to something new, especially if you don’t know anyone.
 Perhaps your child has a friend who’d like to do the activity with them.
 Or you could arrange for your child to meet someone who already does the activity.